 Our music video still looks simple and standard but we are working on making it look professional and well put together.
 We still need to add in more clips in from other shoots but it is coming along very well.

 In this first screenshot, I was playing around with Premiere Pro and seeing what works well with what clip, I finally found an effect that worked well with the opening clip; from being blurry to being in focus.
-From going to blur to focus allows us to identify who these people are, we don’t see their facial expressions until 1 second into the video which gives a really nice effect to it.
+From going to blur to focus allows us to identify who these people are, we don’t see their facial expressions until 1 second into the video which gives a sense of question of who are they.
+We are then drawn immediately to the main singer as he is the one up close to the camera.

 In this second screenshot, I was trying to find an easier way of lip syncing quicker and I found the Mark tool which allowed me to match up the lip sync to the lyrics of the song.